Moronic statements from the right with no solutions is about all we can expect from their candidate.

 (D) a deluge of unexpected switched votes from super-delegates who switched from Clinton to Obama at the very last-minute.

-Here’s more background regarding the political sabotage alleged in (C) above: In August 2006, the Democratic National Committee adopted a proposal by its Rules and Bylaws Committee that only four states – Iowa, New Hampshire, Nevada, and South Carolina – would be permitted to hold primaries or caucuses before Super Tuesday, February 5, 2008.
+In August 2006, the Democratic National Committee adopted a proposal by its Rules and Bylaws Committee that only four states - Iowa, New Hampshire, Nevada, and South Carolina - would be permitted to hold primaries or caucuses before Super Tuesday, February 5, 2008.

 In the Spring of 2007, the Florida Legislature (controlled by Republicans in both chambers), passed House Bill 537 which moved the date of the state’s Republican and Democratic primaries to January 29, a week before the earliest permitted date of either party.
 The Florida Democratic Party tried to amend the legislation and make the date February 5; however, the Republican-controlled legislature refused.
 Thus the Florida republican party, in control of both the state senate and house, intentionally moved the date of the Florida primary election so that it was too early to be counted in the democratic primary.
 They knew that Obama’s competition Hillary Clinton would win Florida, therefore they fixed things so that the Florida vote was nullified.